-There are two kinds of disability insurance to consider: long-term and short-term.
+There are two types of disability insurance policies to consider: short-term and long-term.

-Short-term disability insurance can help if you have an illness or injury severe enough to keep you out of work beyond your accrued sick or vacation time.
-Short-term policies are not intended to cover your income loss for a prolonged period.
-Typically, these plans replace your income anywhere from 13 weeks to two years.
-Some policies may require a short waiting period which can last up to four weeks before kicking in once you’ve filed for coverage.
+Short-term disability insurance could help if you have an illness or injury severe enough to keep you out of work beyond your accrued sick or vacation time.
+Short-term policies typically replace your income for a period anywhere from 13 weeks to two years.
+Some policies may require a waiting period of up to four weeks after you’ve filed a disability claim before payments begin.

-Long-term disability insurance can provide benefits to you for many years.
+Long-term disability insurance may provide benefits to you for many years.
 That’s why it’s especially important for young people to consider getting this type of coverage.
-If you are severely injured when you’re 35, for example, and unable to work for the rest of your life, that’s a long time to go without a source of income to sustain you.
-The waiting period on a long-term policy is anywhere from one to 30 months, on average.
-The benefit duration is often about 60 months.
+If you’re severely injured when you’re 35, for example, and unable to work for years, that’s a long time to go without a source of income.
+The waiting period here is usually anywhere from one to three months, on average.
+Long-term disability policies can pay out up to age 65, but the average is 34.6 months.

 Depending on your situation, you may want to get both types or just one.

-Disability insurance only replaces a percentage of your income — potentially up to 60 percent.
-Some policies will pay if you cannot perform the duties of your current job, which is called “own occupation.”
-Other policies will pay only if you cannot perform the duties of any available job.
+Disability insurance only replaces a percentage of your income — potentially up to 60%.
+Some policies may only pay if you can’t perform the duties of your current job — called “own occupation.”
+Other policies may only pay if you can’t perform the duties of any available job or “any occupation.”

 - What does this insurance company define as disability?